-Almost exclusively, all today's technologies and solutions were invented to support the strategies based on individual competitiveness.
-Regardless of the focus, i.e. efficiency (cost) focus or effectiveness (customer) focus, they were all built around the notion that individual companies should somehow be able to differentiate themselves from their competitors and gain some sort of competitive advantage.
+Almost exclusively, all today's technologies and solutions were invented to support strategies-based on individual competitiveness.
+Regardless of the focus, that is, efficiency (cost) focus or effectiveness (customer) focus, they were all built around the notion that individual companies should somehow be able to differentiate themselves from their competitors and gain some sort of competitive advantage.
 To use the language from the beginning of this paper: they are all based on the premise of individual rationality.
 We have indicated that CPFR procedures, based on today's technology, will inevitably produce the same behavioural patterns as the previous competitive strategies.
-What we need to find are the technologies that will suppress the individual rationality instincts and enable a collaborative rationale.
+What we need, at least as the first step, is to find the technologies that will suppress the individual rationality instincts and enable a collaborative rationale.

 We need to point out that the CPFR issues are just some of the issues that will surface as a result of collaborative efforts.
-There is no doubt that numerous other completely unique sets of issues, characteristic to collaborative scenarios only, will emerge.
+There is no doubt that numerous other completely unique sets of issues, characteristic to various collaborative scenarios only, will emerge.
 We just do not have the exhaustive list of such issues, but it is reasonable to assume that they will be present.
 The fundamental question is, therefore, what kind of technology framework is likely to be able to tackle them adequately?